• Skip to main content

 • Final Thoughts

 We were prepared to stay positive while backpacking in the rain as it started to drizzle on us.
-We knew it was likely for the rain to show up since it poured on us at our Mount Kerkeslin campground campsite close by while getting ready in the morning.
+We knew it was likely to rain since it had poured on us at our Mount Kerkeslin campground campsite nearby while we were getting ready in the morning.

 Training for Backpacking Poboktan Trail Successfully

 To ensure a hiker is fit for this backpacking trip, the Laughing Falls hike offers a good cardio workout.
-Hikes that have elevation are helpful to get in shape.
-An indoor activity such as Zumba, which is a great cardio workout also works to help get you in shape at home.
-The more exercise that gets done before a trip, the easier it will be backpacking.
+Hiking with elevation helps get in shape.
+An indoor activity, such as Zumba, which is a great cardio workout, can also help you get in shape from the comfort of your own home.
+The more exercise you do before a trip, the easier it will be backpacking.

 Mentally Preparing for Backpacking Poboktan Trail Successfully